railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 TAs: What are they good for?
 Absolutely everything!!!

 # OUR IDEAS
-* Ask your TA to explain a concept--they may be more technically advanced than the Teacher.
+* Ask your TA to explain a concept--they may be more technically advanced than the teacher.
 * TAs can help people who get lost
 * Encourage your TAs to jump in to help explain something if you're struggling
 * TAs can ask the first question to encourage students to speak up.